Pierce County Auditor calls for independent election observers

 Anyone interested in the Election Observer program should contact the appropriate coordinator:

-- Sharon Wilhelm, Independent Election Observer Coordinator c/o League of Women Voters via email
+- Sharon Wilhelm, Independent Election Observer Coordinator c/o League of Women Voters at sharwilhelm@comcast.net

 - Tuesday, July 10 from 1 to 3 p.m.